val-tingson/demo-tutorial-2/README.md

 # Init

-This is for git ini.
+This is for git init.